Hybrid Program

 1. FIRST, submit an application to Albany State University and be admitted in good standing.

-2. AFTER being accepted as a student at Albany State University, submit the completed application, the $20.00 application fee money order, and a copy of their TEAS exam scores by the application deadline.
+2. AFTER being accepted as a student at Albany State University, submit the completed program application, application fee, and TEAS results by the application deadline.

 • Applicants who take the TEAS exam at Albany State University’s West Campus Testing Center may submit a printed copy of their results page with the application and money order.